 Additionally, when a worker sustains an occupational injury, and their employer does not have workers’ compensation insurance, the employer will lose the protections afforded under the Illinois Workers’ Compensation Act.
 That allows the employee to bring a workers’ comp civil action against their employer who may be held personally liable for damages, which they could do with the aid of an Elgin attorney.

 Common Causes of Workplace Injuries in Workers’ Compensation Claims

 Regardless of what an employee’s work environment or job duties may be, a workplace accident can occur anywhere at any time.
 Some of the more common causes of severe work-related injuries and illnesses include the following:

 Any of these accidents can also lead to death.
 In cases where an employee suffers a fatal injury in a workplace accident, their surviving family members might be eligible to receive death benefits, including the loss of potential future income.
-A local workers’ compensation lawyer could discuss potential options with a family that has suffered a loss.
+A workers’ compensation lawyer could discuss potential options with an Elgin family that has suffered a loss.

 Call Today to Find an Elgin Workers’ Compensation Attorney to Help You